 Outcome:

-The portfolio followed a disciplined investment approach and managed to safeguard Ashley from any major risks in financial markets.
-After the first year, Ashley was on her way to growing her capital.
+The portfolio managed to safeguard Ashley from any major risks in financial markets, so that after the first year she was on her way to growing her capital.

 *Names have been changed to protect client anonymity.